Azure/azure-notificationhubs-android/README.md

 # Azure Notification Hubs - Android SDK
 [![Download](https://api.bintray.com/packages/microsoftazuremobile/SDK/Notification-Hubs-Android-SDK/images/download.svg)](https://bintray.com/microsoftazuremobile/SDK/Notification-Hubs-Android-SDK/_latestVersion)

+> ATTENTION: JFrog is shutting down Bintray, and this library is now published on Maven Central.
+Read more on our [developer blog](https://devblogs.microsoft.com/azure-notification-hubs/bintray-sunset/).

 Azure Notification Hubs (ANH) provides a multi-platform, scaled-out push infrastructure that enables you to send mobile push notifications from any backend (in the cloud or on-premises) to any mobile platform.
 To learn more, visit our [Developer Center](https://azure.microsoft.com/en-us/documentation/services/notification-hubs).

 ## Getting Started with ANH Android SDK